Bangladesh–Turkey relations: Defence cooperation

+In January 2025, Bangladesh and Türkiye explored avenues for enhanced cooperation in the defence industry and other key sectors.

+In May-June 2025, Bangladesh Investment Development Authority (BIDA) announced plans to establish defence industrial zones in Chittagong and Narayanganj in collaboration with Turkish firms.
+During a visit to Turkey, BIDA Chairman Ashik Chowdhury held discussions with officials and toured MKE facilities.
+Bangladesh previously acquired MKE Boran howitzers and Bayraktar drones, with ongoing talks to procure advanced rocket systems and armoured vehicles, signalling growing bilateral defence cooperation.
+According to officials, the proposed defence industrial clusters in Chittagong and Narayanganj—strategically located near key maritime and riverine routes—will be developed under the Bangladesh Economic Zones Act 2010.
+The Act offers tax incentives, customs exemptions, and flexible regulations for foreign investors.
+Turkish defence firm MKE is expected to send technical teams for site assessments.
+Negotiations are ongoing to finalise a memorandum of understanding (MoU) and establish a Defence Industrial Working Group to oversee bilateral coordination and project execution.

 Economic relations

 Bangladesh and Turkey are among each other's key trading partners.
 The bilateral trade between the two countries is worth more than $1 billion.
 Bangladeshi export items to Turkey have been dominated by apparel products.
 Since 2012, Bangladesh and Turkey have been in talks to sign a free trade agreement, but signing of the agreement is halted due to the complications relating to Turkey's bid for accession to the European Union.
 The shipbuilding industry of Bangladesh has also been identified as a potential sector for Turkish investment.

-Bangladesh and Turkey have signed a joint protocol on trade and investment in 2012.
+Bangladesh and Turkey signed a joint protocol on trade and investment in 2012.
 The Bangladesh-Turkey Joint Economic Commission has been holding biennial meetings to discuss the ways for increasing bilateral trade and investment.